 You and I are going on a day cross country flight to one of the destinations selected or agreed upon.
-It will be just us for now however, we also will be carrying a cooler full of food and beverages that weighs 50 lbs.
-We also have items in the back seat (flight kits, etc.) that weighs 20 lbs.
+It will be just us for now however, we also have items in the back seat (flight kits, etc.) that weighs 20 lbs.
 We are flying to the destination to attend a sporting event with friends.
 I am going along as a passenger and am not a certificated pilot although I have taken a few lessons and have a basic understanding of flying.

 This is the reason we are going on the trip.
 Be prepared to discuss the aspects of flight planning and variations to this plan as we progress through the oral portion of the practical test.